Compositional Quantum Field Theory: An axiomatic presentation: 2-dimensional CQFT

-Note that the gluing anomaly factor $c$ is replaced by a gluing anomaly factor $c_a$ that may depend on the area $a$, with $c_0=c$.
+Note that the gluing anomaly factor $c$ is replaced by a gluing anomaly factor $c_a$ that may depend on the area $a$, with $c_0=c$. \end{prop}

 Another relation for disk amplitudes arises from gluing two disks together to form a single disk, see Example~\ref{ex:twodiskgluing}.
 If disks have no area this just reduces to the completeness of the inner product.
 Only in the present area-dependent context does this yield a non-trivial additional relation.
 In this case the areas of the disks sum.
-Here, $\Lambda=I_3\sqcup I_4$, $\Sigma=I$, $X=D_a\sqcup D_b$ and $X'=D_{a+b}$.
-Moreover, $\beta=f_{I,C}\circ f_{I\sqcup I,I}$ and,